Michael X. Garrett

-Michael Xavier Garrett (born 1961) is a retired general in the United States Army who served as the commanding general of United States Army Forces Command from 2019 to 2022.
+Michael Xavier Garrett (born 1961) is a former General in the United States Army who served as commanding general of United States Army Forces Command from 2019 to 2022.
 He previously served as the commanding general of United States Army Central, chief of staff of United States Central Command and commanding general of United States Army Alaska.

 The son of Edward Garrett, a retired Army command sergeant major, Garrett is from Cleveland, Ohio and attended High School in Germany.
 He was commissioned in 1984 into the Infantry upon his graduation from Xavier University.
 Garrett was nominated for promotion to general to become the commanding general of United States Army Forces Command in January 2019.
 He was confirmed by the Senate for the position in February and assumed command in March.
+Garrett retired from the Army in September 2022.

+President Joe Biden appointed Garrett as commissioner for the American Battle Monuments Commission in July 2023, and he was elected to serve as chairman on 1 August 2023.

 Assignments

-Garrett is the commanding general of United States Army Forces Command, located at Fort Bragg, North Carolina.
+Garrett was the commanding general of United States Army Forces Command, located at Fort Bragg, North Carolina.
 He previously served as the commanding general of United States Army Central, located at Shaw Air Force Base, South Carolina.

 Garrett's assignments include chief of staff of United States Central Command, commanding general of United States Army Alaska, deputy commander of United States Alaskan Command and multiple joint and operational tours, staff assignments at numerous levels as well as several commands.
 Highlights include commanding 3rd Battalion, 325th Infantry (Airborne), 82nd Airborne Division at Fort Bragg, North Carolina.
 He deployed to Afghanistan as chief of current operations, Combined Task Force 180 in support of Operation Enduring Freedom.
 He then commanded 4th Brigade Combat Team (Airborne), 25th Infantry Division (Light), which deployed in support of Operation Iraqi Freedom.
 Following brigade command, Garrett served as the deputy commanding general of United States Army Recruiting Command.
 Following his tour with Recruiting Command, Garrett returned to Fort Bragg where he served as the Chief of Staff, XVIII Airborne Corps.
 As the XVIII Airborne Corps chief of staff, he deployed to Iraq in support of Operation New Dawn, where he served as the deputy chief of staff for United States Forces-Iraq.